-Today I am sharing my recipe for the World's Best Chocolate Chip Cookies.
-It's no joke, I would bet my life on these cookies.
-They make grown men swoon and children gasp.
+Today I am sharing my recipe for the World’s Best Chocolate Chip Cookies.
+I would bet my life on these cookies.
+They make adults swoon and children gasp.
 They are oversized, perfectly soft in the middle, and satisfyingly crisp on the edges.

 As far as recipes go, there is nothing remarkable about the list of ingredients, and there isn’t a secret sauce or unconventional addition.
 All the magic is held in the details and execution.
 Here are the important things to know when making these cookies.

 First, you need to cream the butter and sugar, not just mix it.
 Creaming butter and sugar takes three to five minutes in a stand mixer, and can only be properly done with butter that has fully come to room temperature (which can take several hours).

 Second, you need to use solid, sturdy, metal sheet trays.
 No baking stones.
 No air-cushioned sheets.
 No flimsy dark pans.
 You want restaurant-quality half sheet trays lined with parchment paper for best results.
 Stores like Sur La Table will have the right tool for the job.

 Third, bigger is better.
 This recipe will yield fifteen enormous cookies, and the size affects the final product.
 Yes, you can bake these cookies smaller, but the proportion of crusty edge to soft center will not be the same.